squeaktoy/hearth/README.md

 Because these different areas are independent, the early-stage development plan for Hearth is to work on each of these areas in parallel.
-During this point of development, it's important that multiple developers can work in coordination with each other in order to progress to beta as quickly as possible.
-Mock interfaces and placeholder data where functioning inter-component code would otherwise go can be used to develop each component separately.
+During this point of development, it's important that multiple developers work in coordination with each other in order to progress to beta as quickly as possible.
+Mock interfaces and placeholder data where functioning inter-component code would otherwise go are used to develop each component separately.

 ### Phase 2: Alpha